-Generally, they are deployed to achieve various surface improvement effects.
+Generally, they are deployed to achieve various economic surface improvement effects.
 Some of its functionalities are:

-One of the widely accepted usage of Drag Finishing Machines, is surface cleaning.
+One of the widely accepted usages of Drag Finishing Machines is surface cleaning.

 They help to cleanse a product from dirts.

-Such dirt or stain may include grease, dust or other residue stuck on the workpiece.
+Such dirt or stain may include grease, dust or other residues stuck on the workpieces.

-Drag finishing machine also help fine-tune and tweak the surface composition and outlook of workpieces.
+Drag finishing machines also help fine-tune and tweak the surface composition and outlook of workpieces.

-Such surface refinement and fine-tuning includes: deburring, polishing, descaling and burnishing.
+Such surface refinement and fine-tuning include deburring, polishing, descaling, and burnishing.

 It is one of the most common usages of the drag finishing machine.